 Luke 18:39 NLT

 I imagine that their bubble of excitement (in getting to see Jesus) was popped as this man called out.
 Despite being in front, they could no longer ignore or block out everyone else in the back who was scrapping for a better view around the other residents of the “front row”.
-(Note that the record of Zacchaeus meeting Jesus – also from the back of the crowd – appears in the next chapter of Luke.
+(Note that the record of Zacchaeus – who also had to overcome not being in the front – appears in the next chapter of Luke.
 I wonder if some of the same people were in the crowd on both occasions, and observed the parallels between these two situations.)

 If we continue to read (see Luke 18:35-43), we find that Jesus stopped, talked with the man, and then healed him from his blindness.
 Everyone who was strong (and sighted) enough to get out in front of others, well, they were forced to let someone from the back make his way up to Jesus Himself, and listen to a personal conversation between the Savior and someone who needed healing.